-Based on CDC number of 2,423,712, only half of a one percent or 4.82 persons per 100,000 people died in 2007 as a result of an alcohol related death.
+Based on the CDC number of 2,423,712, only half of one percent or 4.82 persons per 100,000 people died in 2007 as a result of alcohol-related death.
 So let us make another assumption that the number of death in Los Angeles is proportionate to the number of death in the US.
-That would mean that in Los Angeles (2006 census estimate 3.85 million people) there would be 185 deaths from alcohol related car accident, or about 15 each month.
+That would mean that in Los Angeles (2006 census estimate 3.85 million people) there would be 185 deaths from an alcohol-related car accident, or about 15 each month.
 While it seems like an unacceptable number, comparing it to the other categories makes it seems less significant.
-For example, since there are 22,631 death from falls, it would mean that 273 people fell to death in Los Angeles same year or 22 people each month (much bigger number then 15 who died in alcohol related accidents).
-Or how about, there are 2,439 people death each month in Los Angeles from all causes – that’s 81 person per day with ¼ or 600 persons each month to die from heart decease.
-Or how about, there are twice as many suicides as death caused by alcohol related accidents, which means every day, there is 1 person who kills himself.
+For example, since there is 22,631 death from falls, it would mean that 273 people fell to death in Los Angeles the same year or 22 people each month (much bigger number than 15 who died in alcohol-related accidents).
+Or how about, there are 2,439 people die each month in Los Angeles from all causes – that’s 81 person per day with ¼ or 600 persons each month to die from heart decease.
+Or how about, there are twice as many suicides as death caused by alcohol-related accidents, which means every day, there is 1 person who kills himself.
 Why isn’t the media focuses on mental health – trying to save the poor souls who take their own lives!
 How is it less significant then DUI related death?

-How much tougher we as society need to be to fight something that is less common then the Parkinson’s disease?
+How much tougher we as a society need to be to fight something that is less common than Parkinson’s disease?
 Should we focus on something more common?
 Intentional killing (murder) will most likely result in a life in prison for the defendant.
-Yet, focusing media attention on murder will have minimal deterrent effect because it is already a crime with the highest penalty under the law.
+Yet, focusing media attention on murder will have a minimal deterrent effect because it is already a crime with the highest penalty under the law.

-My argument here is that Drunk Driving in Los Angeles as well as Nationwide is mostly a political issue, used by Los Angeles Prosecutors to get elected.
-A perpetrator of a DUI is an easy target, because 1) most DUI prosecutions result from the police pulling over someone who was never arrested before and who gives full cooperation to the law enforcement 2) majority of the suspects plea guilty making the courts a few thousand dollars in the process 3) DUI investigation is a low stress – high pay assignment for a DUI cop.
+My argument here is that Drunk Driving in Los Angeles, as well as Nationwide, is mostly a political issue, used by Los Angeles Prosecutors to get elected.
+A perpetrator of a DUI is an easy target because 1) most DUI prosecutions result from the police pulling over someone who was never arrested before and who gives full cooperation to the law enforcement 2) majority of the plea guilty making the courts a few thousand dollars in the process 3) DUI investigation is a low-stress – high pay assignment for a DUI cop.

 Bottom Line: we live in a scary world, with overly aggressive prosecution of DUIs, where a victimless crime, such as a DUI, is blown out of the proportion by politics and media.
 Unless you hire a professional, such as Los Angeles DUI attorneys, a person suspected of a DUI in Los Angles will not get much sympathy from the prosecutors and judges.
 Call Los Angeles DUI Attorneys right now for a free consultation.
 Let us help you save your license and avoid jail.